fontsource/fontsource/CONTRIBUTING.md

 ### Submitting an Issue

-Before you submit an issue, please search the issue tracker to prevent duplicates as existing discussion might inform you of workarounds readily available.
+Before submitting an issue, search the issue tracker for existing reports and available workarounds.

-For fixing bugs, we need to have the necessary information to reproduce and confirm it.
-At minimum we would expect device, browser and 3rd-party library usage information, however, it may be necessary to provide a minimal reproducible build for us to reproduce the error.
-Lack of information may lead to the issue being closed.
+Bug reports should include enough information to reproduce the problem, including the device, browser, and third-party libraries involved.
+A minimal reproduction may also be required.
+Reports without enough information may be closed.

 You can file issues by filling out an [issue form](https://github.com/fontsource/fontsource/issues/new/choose).